emilyCheroske/PerspectiveCalendarBugs/README.md

 Hullo 👋 Thanks for stopping by!

-This is meant to be a convenient, public repo for tracking bugs and new feature requests for Khronos Calendar!
+This is meant to be a convenient, public repo for tracking bugs and new feature requests for Perspective!
 Feel free to submit a new issue and use either the 'Bug' or 'Feature Request' template.

 It's just me working on Khronos so I'll do my best to keep up with any bug reports!